Udhayavarshini19/home/homeservices/README.md

 ## Abstract

-This is sample Home Service booking project.
+This is a sample Home Service booking project.
 I created this project while learning.
 Created with PHP(Without any Frameworks).
 You basically register service providers and then can manage bookings or those providers through admin login.

-## License & Copyrights
-You can fully copy or redistribute any part including assets, no License or credit required.
-(Optional if you end up using it can provide link to my webiste as it would help me to gain more traffic.
-It's totally optional).
-This Project uses MIT license.

 ## Information